cooliris/embed-wall/README.md

 Cooliris Embed Wall
 ==========
 **On March 1, 2015, the centrally-hosted version of the Embed Wall will stop working.
-Please use the following information to host a copy on your site before this date.**
+If you would like to continue using the Embed Wall beyond this date, you can switch to using a copy hosted on your own site.**

 # Overview